 (3) Having an encryption engine and sending encrypted data as is

-Through this procedure, in addition to method 2, only encrypted data is stored on the server for customers processing their encryption engine.
+In addition to method 2, only encrypted data is saved on the server for clients processing their encryption engine using this approach.